Open the photo you want to edit in the Masking panel, and under Create New Mask, select Subject.

 More overlay settings

-Access these options, when you click the three-dot icon next to Show overlay:
+Access these options when you select the three-dot icon next to Show overlay:

-- Automatically Toggle Overlay It will automatically turn the overlay on or off based on whether the selected mask has any adjustments applied.
+- Automatic Toggle Overlay: The overlay will automatically turn on or off based on whether any adjustments have been applied to the selected mask.

-- Show Unselected Mask Pins Select this option to show pins for masks that are not selected on the photo.
+- Show Unselected Mask Pins Select this option to show pins for masks not selected on the photo.

-- Show Pins and Tools Deselect to not show pins and tool icons on the photo.
+- Show Pins and Tools - Deselect this to not show pins and tool icons on the photo.

 Use the following sliders to make the desired local adjustments to your mask: